 Reykjavík UNESCO City of Literature is run as a cultural office within the Reykjavík City’s Department of Culture and Tourism.
-It is located at the Reykjavik City Hall.
+It is located at the Reykjavík City Hall.
+Staff members are two.

 - Support and promote literary activities that take place in Reykjavík and provide information about our rich literary heritage.

 - Stimulate cooperation and encourage new connections in the fields of literature, reading and writing in Reykjavík.

 - Work with the tourist industry in promoting Reykjavík as a literary and cultural destination.

 - Enhance international collaboration as regards Icelandic literature and active participation in the UNESCO Creative Cities Network.

 See also the UNESCO Creative Cities Mission Statement (pdf).

 The Literature web